 We focus on the Conservative Party of the early 1870s because it was inherently elitist in both means and ends.
 Its stated goal was to defend traditional social structures, i.e. the privileged position of the landed elites.
 Moreover, in line with its historical roots, it turned against popular democracy, against socioeconomic changes caused by industrialization, and against national unification, as the latter was perceived to threaten the aristocracy (Anderson, 2000, Ch.
 6; Berdahl, 1972, esp.
-3-4, 18; Berdahl, 1988; Eley, 1986; Retallack, 1988, 13-14; Retallack, 2006).
-While the party ran in formally democratic elections, it used intimidation, clientelism, and the coerced mobilization of agricultural workers to improve its chances of victory (Anderson, 1993; Anderson, 2000, Ch.
+3-4, 18; Berdahl, 1988; Eley, 1986; Retallack, 1988, 13-14; Retallack, 2006).7 Although the party ran in formally democratic elections, the landed elites used intimidation, clientelism, and the coerced mobilization of agricultural workers to improve their chances of victory (Anderson, 1993; Anderson, 2000, Ch.
 6; Mares, 2015, Ch.
 3-5; Nipperdey, 1961, Ch.
 5).
-Anderson (2000, 164) describes some of the tactics used by the landed elites to shape election outcomes: